18F/portfolios/_portfolios_projects/hs-apis-home.md

 <div class="small-caps">Value proposition</div>

-The true value of a digital system extends beyond what it can do by itself.
+## The true value of a digital system extends beyond what it can do by itself

 The connections it makes to other systems are also incredibly valuable.
 Connected systems can share policy, information, and code and can present a more coherent and streamlined experience to the public.

 Systems can be connected together in different ways: through Application Programming Interfaces (APIs), through shared software libraries, or by publishing eligibility rules as open-source computer code.